 Consider this scenario - a dairy farm uses a diesel generator to produce power for milking.

 1L of diesel at $1.40 produces power in a good generator at 36 cents per kW/hr.
-With grid power at 18 to 26 cents per kW/hr, a diesel-powered generator is running at around double the cost of grid electricity.
+With grid power at 18 to 35 cents per kW/hr, a diesel-powered generator is running up to double the cost of grid electricity.
 Making this option a reliable but very expensive alternative.

 While diesel generator is economically a poor power supply option, they are often invaluable to keep the dairy operating when the grid power fails.